juji/react-dnd-drop/README.md

 It's a drag and drop react component with designated drop area(s).

 It enables you to place an item on a drop-area.
-It works with the DOM.
+It works with the DOM, and it's touch-enabled.

 This is not a sort.
 It's a fancy multiple-selection thingy.